 EMT-Basics provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 EMTs possess the basic knowledge and skills necessary to provide patient care and transportation, and they function as part of a comprehensive EMS response under medical oversight.
 EMT-Basics perform interventions with the basic equipment typically found on an ambulance.

-The initial training course for EMT-Basics consists of Didactic (classroom) learning that follows the National EMS Education Standards published by the National Highway Traffic Safety Administration (NHTSA).
+The initial training course for EMT-Basics consists of Didactic (classroom) learning that follows the National EMS Education Standards (PDF) published by the National Highway Traffic Safety Administration (NHTSA).
 This level is the entry level of training for personnel who intend to work as EMT-Basics in conjunction with an ambulance service in Massachusetts and must be taught by a DPH-accredited EMT training institution.

 In order to be eligible to be certified as an EMT-Basic, a person must: